 Weekly assignments are due on Sundays at 11:59 PM.
 Unless you dedicate three to five hours of solid studying on Sunday, it is expected that you complete various assignments throughout the week.
-Be sure to read this entire syllabus, including "Technical Competencies" below.
+Be sure to read this entire syllabus, including "Technical Competencies" below, pp. 13-14.